As you continue to learn more about using WordPress, you may occasionally come across something called a blogroll.

 “The term ‘blogroll’ was originally used because it was a list of links to other blogs, but you can include links to any sites.”

-You can manage a set of links using the Links menu in your WordPress Dashboard.
-These links will display on your website if you have added the Links widget.
+You can manage a set of links using the Links menu in your WP Dashboard.
+These links will then display on your blog if you have added the Links widget.

-Before WordPress v3.5 was released, Links were a core feature of the WordPress CMS.
-From v.3.5 onwards, the Links manager and blogroll sections were removed …
+Before the release of v3.5, Links were a core feature of the WordPress CMS.
+From v3.5 onwards, the Links Manager section was removed …

 Before …